melt-umn/monto-v3-draft/content/draft01/index.md

 ## 7.2.
 Encrypted Transport

 HTTP/2 optionally supports TLS encryption.
-Most HTTP/2 implementations require encryption, so Clients, Brokers, and Services MAY support TLS encryption.
-Due to the relative difficulty of obtaining a TLS certificate for a local Service, Clients MUST support connecting to a Broker that does not support TLS.
+Most HTTP/2 implementations require encryption, so Clients, Brokers, and Services SHOULD support TLS encryption.
+Due to the relative difficulty of obtaining a TLS certificate for a local Service, Clients SHOULD support connecting to a Broker that does not support TLS or uses a self-signed certificate.

 # 8. Further Work

 ## 8.1.
 Binary Encoding instead of JSON

 A speed boost could potentially be gained by using CBOR {{% ref rfc7049 %}}, MessagePack {{% ref msgpack %}} or a similar format instead of JSON.
 This could be added as a simple protocol extension.

 ## 8.2.
 Asynchronous Communication

-Re-adding support for asynchronous communication between Clients and Brokers as a protocol extension would be a desirable goal.
-This could be implemented either by polling, which is relatively efficient in HTTP/2, or with a chunked response in HTTP/1.1.
+Re-adding support for asynchronous communication between Clients and Brokers as a protocol extension could be implemented as a protocol extension either by polling, which is relatively efficient in HTTP/2, or with a chunked response in HTTP/1.1.

 ## 8.3.
 Commands